qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/development/parts_using.rst

 Add Parts to your Config
 ------------------------

-In your configuration file, add the following job (assuming you are using a standard GUI application with a name space of *custom*):
+In your configuration file, add the following job entries (assuming you are using a standard GUI application with a name space of *custom*):

 ::

-    "build-script":
+    "my-parts-config":
     {
       "packages" :
       {